 Therefore, many organisations look at innovation as less than worth the time and effort, able to accept nothing less than success.
-Even with high risk of failure, continuingly innovating improves chances of hitting a successful idea that will make up for the 90% that didn’t quite make it.
+Even with high risk of failure, continually innovating improves chances of hitting a successful idea that will make up for the 90% that didn’t quite make it.

-There are countless cultural influences that affect the way people view failure, the most notable being that those who don’t stigmatise it, build world renowned startup hubs
+There are countless cultural influences that affect the way people view failure, the most notable being that those who don’t stigmatise it, build world renowned startup hubs.

 A common example of this is Silicon Valley.
 Often regarded as the tech startup capital of the world, many people forget that it teems with defeated ideas and businesses.

 The reason this area is so successful directly links to the failure encompassed within it.
 Silicon Valley culture does not denounce unsuccessful businesses, it instead makes a collective effort to learn from them.
-This enables companies to avoid repeating mistakes and makes failed endeavors a step forward in overall success.
+This enables companies to avoid repeating mistakes and makes failed endeavours a step forward in overall success.